Tag Archive for: tax services

 The Canada Revenue Agency (CRA) offers a number of options for making payments, allowing you to choose the payment method that best suits your immediate needs.
 In the past, the only options available to taxpayers (individuals or businesses) would have been to use a remittance form provided by CRA to pay at the bank teller or by mail through Canada Post.

-The remittance forms had magnetic ink encoding so the payment would be applied to the correct taxpayer and tax year.
 These old-school remittance forms are still provided by CRA but only by special request as they are intentionally moving toward more electronic options.
 Even though we all know change can be hard, we believe these new options are actually easier for taxpayers.

 Electronic Payment Options for The CRA